TIPS FOR GREAT WEDDING PHOTOS

 On a related note, here are some of the vendors we have found to be amazing at what they do, including being great people that just add a little something extra special to the planning process and the day.

-Planners: We highly recommend hiring at least a day-of planner to help execute little details and logistics of the day so you and your loved ones can just enjoy every moment!
+We highly recommend hiring a planner to execute little details and logistics of the day so you and your loved ones can enjoy every moment!
 These teams do an amazing job:

 Maven Events (also floral)